rmello4d/TheSustainableDeveloper/README.md

 # The Sustainable Developer

-The act of coding demands a considerable effort both mentally and physically.
+The act of coding demands a considerable mental and physical effort.
 As a result, we (developers) often abuse ourselves while in front of the computer.

 This book explores techniques in Meditation and Yoga in order to tackle a neglected side of software development: